A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.24 =
+* changed some styles and defaults to infobox and button default color to grey button, list type to infoboxlist

 = 9.9.20 =
 * If chartscodes plugin (https://github.com/svenbolte/chartcodes) is installed, ip country flag and country will be displayed in logs